lsqrl/ColoredJester-frontend/README.md

-# GreaterFoolFrontend-POC
+# ColoredJesterFrontend-POC
-Frontend for the GreaterFool Digital protocol, in React
+Frontend for the ColoredJester Digital protocol, in React